cryptowhizard/DeFiNexus/README.md

 ### **- `ui`**

 it's used by 3 pages which share the same js code, but the template html is different for respective purpose.

+1. `notification.html`

+   triggered by dapp to request user's permission.